shivasai45/Retail_sales/README.md

 1.Run the provided SQL queries to analyze the data.

 2.Use MySQL Workbench to view the database and execute additional queries.

+3. Use the created views and queries to extract insights from the data.